 Another of the significant reasons why people avoid talking about death is because of a sense of uncertainty about what comes next.
 Of course, there are some individuals that have firmly held ideas about what comes after life on Earth.
 These conceptions of life after death run the gambit from living in a heavenly paradise to nothing at all.
 There is a fairly significant number of people who believe that there is nothing following our time on Earth.
 Some psychologists maintain that uncertainty of what might come next is more daunting than going through some sort of bad experience directly.

 One of the reasons why people tend to balk at discussing death is because they are less than satisfied with the manner in which they lived their lives.
 When a person believes that he or she has lived his or her live poorly, that individual is not going to be eager to talk about death.

 For example, a significant group of individuals who question how appropriately or well they have lived their lives dread the prospect of being judged by their maker when they depart life on Earth.

 A considerable number of people avoid discussing death and dying because of a more specific fear.
 These people fear leaving their loved ones behind when they die.
 For example, a person with younger children very well may have significant, and even legitimate, fears about what will happen to their young ones if death comes.
 As is the case with so many other issues, talking about death underscores the concerns of some people about what would happen to their loved ones if death comes, particularly if the end of life comes prematurely.

 We Dread or Even Fear the Process of Dying Itself

-Many people avoid talking about death because of their own sense of dread, or even fear, associated with process of dying itself.
+Many people avoid talking about death because of their own sense of dread or even fear, associated with the process of dying itself.
 Most people have these types of concerns.

-Those individuals who never endured a major illness may also rear the death process itself.
-This largely stems for the fact that people in this position have no context into which they can attempt to place the prospect of death and dying.
+Those individuals who never endured a major illness may also fear the death process itself.
+This largely stems from the fact that people in this position have no context into which they can attempt to place the prospect of death and dying.